Raising meat chickens is a lot like raising regular chickens. In fact, it’s almost exactly the same AND super easy!

-You’re actually just raising a regular chicken with the purpose of eating it one day instead of the chicken being a layer their whole life.
-There are only a few differences and we can talk about them now!
+You’re actually just raising a regular backyard chicken with the purpose of eating it one day instead of the chicken being a layer their whole life.
+There are a few differences you should know about when preparing to raise your own meat.

 5 main points for homesteading beginners on how to raise meat chickens.